hsidky/srv/README.md

 Below is an example that demonstrates basic usage of **HDE**.
 Here we are using [PyEMMA](http://emma-project.org/latest/) to extract features from a trajectory.

+For the examples presented in the original paper see the paper_notebooks folder.
-For more detailed examples see the examples folder.
+For other detailed examples see the examples and notebooks folders.

 ```python
 import pyemma as py